solana-foundation/developer-content/content/courses/token-extensions/transfer-hook.md

 ### Using transfer hooks from the frontend

-Now that we've looked at the on-chain portion, let's look at how we interact with them in the frontend.
+Now that we've looked at the onchain portion, let's look at how we interact with them in the frontend.

 Let's assume we have a deployed Solana program that follows the Transfer Hook Interface.